virteal/l8/README.md

 Once the AST (abstact syntax tree) is built, I interpret it.

 Executable nodes in the AST are called "steps".
 They are the smallest non interruptible executable entities.
-Each Step belongs to a Path.
+Each Step belongs to a task.
 Task can involve sub tasks that cooperate across multiple paths.

 This becomes really interesting when the AST gets dynamically modified!
 This